31Nusrat/RockPaperScissorRepo/README.md

-# This ia rock paper scissor
+# This is a rock paper scissor game code